AmirrezaFarnamTaheri/MassConfigMerger/README.md

-The command line options `--config`, `--sources`, `--channels`, `--output-dir`, `--concurrent-limit`, `--request-timeout`, `--hours`, `--no-base64`, `--no-singbox`, `--no-clash` and `--with-merger` let you override file locations or disable specific outputs and optionally run the merger when the aggregation finishes.
+The command line options `--config`, `--sources`, `--channels`, `--output-dir`, `--concurrent-limit`, `--request-timeout`, `--hours`, `--no-base64`, `--no-singbox`, `--no-clash` and `--with-merger` let you override file locations or disable specific outputs.
+When `--with-merger` is used the script invokes `vpn_merger.py` on `merged.txt` after the aggregation finishes.

 ### Important Notes